 For instance Tucson Arizona is in the Sonoran Desert.
 I believe it is one of the most beautiful deserts (if not the most!) in the world.
 The plant-life is abundant, diverse, unique and extraordinary.

-Yet Tombstone is in the Chihuahuan Desert, has a 2,352 foot higher elevation, gets about 2 inches more rain each year, and has less varied natural plant-life.
+Yet Tombstone is in the Chihuahuan Desert.
+This desert in the Tombstone AZ area has a 2,352 foot higher elevation, and gets about 2 inches more rain each year.
+Yet it has less varied natural plant-life.

 Chihuahuan Desert Animals